rosspayn3/newegg-tracker/README.md

 1. Create a dummy email account for the script to send emails from.
 If using Gmail, you will need to change the setting called ["Less secure app access"](https://support.google.com/accounts/answer/6010255?hl=en#zippy=%2Cif-less-secure-app-access-is-on-for-your-account) to allow the script to send emails from that address.
 This setting is not available for accounts with MFA enabled, meaning the only security measure will be the account's password ([use a secure password!](https://rpayne.dev/projects/passwordgenerator/)).
 This setting may exist in a different form on other mail providers.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Also note that these emails may get sent to your spam folder because they're from a new account.

 2. Create a file named `smtpConfig.py` in the `newegg-tracker` directory.
 Copy and paste the following into `smtpConfig.py`, then edit with the appropriate information:
     ```
     senderEmail = 'address-you-just-created@mail.com'